-- A. Students are required to have class assignments with them. - B. Students are not to communicate with each other unless given special permission to do so. - C. Students are to remain in their designated seats at all times unless permission is granted to do otherwise. - D. Students shall not be allowed to put their heads down or sleep. - E. No radios, cards, magazines, or other recreational articles shall be allowed in the room. - F. No food or beverages shall be consumed (with the exception of water and for any medical needs).
+- A. Students are required to have class assignments with them. - B. Students are not to communicate with each other unless given special permission to do so. - C. Students are to remain in their designated seats at all times unless permission is granted to do otherwise. - D. Students shall not be allowed to put their heads down or sleep. - E. No radios, cards, magazines, or other recreational articles shall be allowed in the room. - F. No food or beverages shall be consumed.